robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 # Virtual ORFEO with OFED and Ceph
 > *Everybody has a testing environment.
 Some people are lucky enough to have a totally separate environment to run production in.*

+In many environments, having a dedicated testing setup (separate from production) is essential for developing and experimenting with new ideas—without disrupting live systems.
+To facilitate this, we have created Virtual Orfeo, a testing environment designed to closely replicate the core features of our production HPC cluster.

+Virtual Orfeo offers:

+- The same authentication and identity management via FreeIPA, which integrates the login across all nodes and services.
+- A Slurm controller deployed through k3s (a lightweight Kubernetes distribution).
+- A login node and compute nodes resembling those in the production environment.

+#Table of Contents

 ## STEP 0: Initial requirements

 Use a **Fedora 40** system, as later versions require additional steps and different distros require different package names and/or additional steps.
 You can try and adapt the steps to other systems, but it will require some extra work.